viamrobotics/docs/docs/how-tos/sensor-module.md

 {{< /expand >}}

-For more examples, see the [existing sensor models](/components/sensor/#available-models).
+For more examples, see other sensor modules in the [Viam Registry](https://app.viam.com/registry).
-You can find the code in the repos linked from each module's page in the registry.
+Most modules have their implementation code linked on their module page, so you can see how they work.

 ## Edit requirements.txt